Skip to content

 Required for all overnight camping below the rim.

-Descend a mile into Earth to camp beside the Colorado River at the bottom of one of the Seven Natural Wonders.
+Descend through two billion years of Earth's history to camp beside the Colorado River at the bottom of one of the world's most awe-inspiring natural wonders.

 Get Availability Alerts

-Be notified instantly when GC Backcountry permits become available due to cancellations.
+Be notified instantly when GC Backcountry permits become available.

 Lottery